 Ace Attorney 4 Apollo Justice

-The Ace Attorney series has always walked a fine line between charming whimsy and irritating absurdity, and Apollo Justice doesn’t always hit the mark.
+The Ace Attorney series has always walked a fine line between charming whimsy and vexing wackiness and absurdity, and Apollo Justice doesn’t always toe this line with delicacy.
 The characters are wonderfully expressive with their varied poses and animations that bring them to life, but their wacky personalities can swing from comically entertaining to just plain irritating depending on the moment.
-(I’ve played all Ace Attorney games so I can say with confidence it’s a trademark of the series.)
+(I’ve played all the Ace Attorney games, so I can say with confidence it’s a trademark of the series.)

 Most aggravating is when the game halts your progress over tiny, inconsequential details you forgot to examine: petty items that don’t add much to the case but somehow block story advancement.
 The hand-holding can also feel excessive for players who’ve mastered the series’ mechanics.
 (Please, game developers, stop making games easier and easier.)